-Gaillardia, Heuchera & Nepeta: Remove spent flowers as blooms fade to encourage continuous flowering.
-Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
+Echinacea, Leucanthemum & Nepeta: Remove spent flowers as blooms fade to encourage continuous flowering, and clip off any dead or damaged growth as needed.
 After the plants have gone dormant in late fall or before new growth begins in early spring, cut the foliage down to 6 inches or less.
 New growth will emerge as spring temperatures rise.